 To protect you from Coronavirus, we are now offering a quick easy REMOTE intake process.
 Get our team of attorneys working on your case immediately without risk.
 HIDE

 If you or a loved one were injured in a slip and fall, you’ve come to the right place.
 Call us now and let us help with a free consultation!

 A fall in a store can leave you permanently injured, leaving you with many questions.
 Questions like:

-At Console and Associates, we’ve helped hundreds of slip and fall victims get the answers and help that they need.
+At Console and Associates, our New Jersey personal injury lawyer have helped hundreds of slip and fall victims get the answers and help that they need.

 If you were injured at a slip & fall at a store, you’re not alone.
 Every year, there are over one million visits to the ER for slip & fall injuries.
 Many of these injuries could’ve been avoided if stores were more concerned about keeping their premises safe, not just making a profit.

 It’s easy to feel embarrassed after a slip and fall, but you shouldn’t.
 Even what feels like a simple tumble can lead to serious injuries.
 When you lose your balance, your body twists, causing strain and impacts that you’re not normally used to as you land.
 This can lead to sprains, fractures, and concussions.

 The full extent of the damage done to your body isn’t always known at the time of your fall.
 Some very serious injuries do not show symptoms right away.
 Left untreated, these seemingly minor problems can grow into chronic pain and discomfort.
 This is why you should always see a doctor after experiencing a fall, even if you think your injuries aren’t that severe.

 Even after treatment and recovery, a serious slip and fall injury can have a lasting impact on your life.
 Serious long-term conditions include: